There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 Art Gallery of Ballarat

 The Art Gallery of Ballarat is Australia’s oldest and largest regional art gallery.
-Set in a heritage-listed building that was purpose built as a gallery in the 1880s, the architecture is impressive in itself.
+Set in a heritage-listed building that was purpose-built as a gallery in the 1880s, the architecture is impressive in itself.

-But really the collection is the star attraction, with the focus on showing the development of Australia art from the early colonial period to present day.
+But really the collection is the star attraction, with the focus on showing the development of Australian art from the early colonial period to the present day.
 But one of the things I like is that the rooms aren’t presented as historical periods, but as themes – looking at how different styles explore ‘Home’, ‘Country’, and ‘Disruption’, for instance.

 Something in particular to look out for at the Art Gallery of Ballarat is the recreation of the living room of the Lindsay family, many of whom became celebrated Australian artists.
 The items were donated by some of the family and the room was first set up here in 1969 (although it’s changed over the years).